rghnn/rghnn.github.io/index.md

 ### Social Project
 #### Minority in ML
 I proudly identify as a cisgender woman and a member of the ace community.
 Although it was a journey, I've come to embrace this intersectionality despite its many challenges and lonely moments.
-Fortunately, I was fortunate enough to find supportive individuals who helped me through tough times.
+I was fortunate enough to find supportive individuals who helped me through tough times.
 However, I recognize that not everyone has access to the same level of support.
 This is why my life's mission is to help those who come after me.
 If you're hosting a workshop for women and queer individuals in science, please don't hesitate to reach out.
 I'd love to offer my support and contribute to the success of your event.<\br>

 As an attempt to empower younger generation who are facing similar challenges, I have decided to start "minority in ML project".
 The follwoing is from my [twitter post](https://twitter.com/_ghnn_/status/1481716036508467201?s=20).
 Please contribute if you can:<br/>
 "They say artists create the art they wish it existed."